Microkubes/microkubes-website/docs/GCP.md

 ---
-id: setup-gcp-cluster
+id: gcp
-title: Set up Google Kubernetes Engine cluster
+title: GCP
 ---

-The [installation and setup guide](Introduction-InstallationAndSetup.md) uses minikube kubernetes cluster which is recommended only for learning and test purposes.
+Minikube kubernetes cluster is recommended only for learning and test purposes.
 Below are instructions for creating production ready kubernetes cluster on Google Cloud Platform.
+Here, we are only going to create a GCP GKE cluster - the rest is the same as the official installation documentation, just make sure you skip the minikube start command.

 # Set up Kubernetes cluster on GCP GKE